Shresht7/quotes-cli/README.md

   create                       Add a new quote
       --text                       The quote text (optional)
-      --author                     The author name (optional) help                         Show the help message version                      Show the version number
+      --author                     The author name (optional) edit                         Opens the data-source file in the default editor delete <id>                  Delete a specific quote by ID help                         Show the help message version                      Show the version number